Mor4eza/GraphQLTest/README.md

 # Running:

-- install "npm" on your machine
+1. install "npm" on your machine
-- run 'pod install'
+2. run `pod install`
-- go to /bin directory and run './install_server.sh' in terminal and then run './start_server.sh'
+3. go to /bin directory and run `./install_server.sh` in terminal and then run `./start_server.sh`
-- open xcWorkspace file and run project in simulator
+4. open xcWorkspace file and run project in simulator